filippabodecker/autonomous-dog-search-robot/README.md

 [Add hero image]

-An autonomous indoor search robot built on the UNIHIKER K10 and Maqueen Plus V3 wheeled robot platform,, combining LiDAR-based navigation, on-device dog detection and Telegram mission reporting.
+An autonomous indoor search robot built with the UNIHIKER K10 controller and the DFRobot Maqueen Plus V3 wheeled robot platform, combining LiDAR-based navigation, on-device dog detection and Telegram mission reporting.

 > *Big ideas don't always start with big problems.
 Sometimes they start with a dog named Benny.*